 2) So now I am using oils to keep my nails strong and healthy, and to moisturize my cuticles.
 I use jojoba oil at least twice a day.
 I even carry a little portable oil brush for when I’m on the go.
 I especially like to use this one when I’m at work - I apply it after I wash my hands (which is a lot).

 3) Beside the oil, my favorite moisturizer is Amlactin.
 It contains 12% lactic acid which gently exfoliates and boosts healthy skin renewal.
 Plus it’s incredibly moisturizing!
-Although it’s unscented, it does smell kind of awful in my opinion.
-But worth it.
+I use this when my cuticles are extra dry, but not too frequently because ultimately it can soften the nails.

 4) I honestly think the most important thing that I’ve done in this healthy nail journey was purchasing a glass nail file.
 I did a lot of research on the web and everyone raved about these glass files so I had to try it out.
 The difference is incredible!
 While the emery board always left my nails frayed and rough, this one leaves my nails perfectly smooth.
 And it works better.
 So much better that there’s really need to use a nail clipper!
 I have so much control over the shape of my nails now, whereas before, if I had a bad cut with the clipper I just had to do the best I could with the file to fix the damage.
 If you want to step up your at home manicure game, this is it!